 - 5-8 hot peppers this amount can vary depending on the type of peppers used and how hot you want your jelly.
 I used one pepper per jar of Red Savina habaneros and it had a decent kick, but still edible by everyone.

 - 1 bell pepper any color

 - 6 cups sugar

-- 6 ounces liquid fruit pectin Certo is recommended, 2 packets
+- 3 ounces liquid fruit pectin Certo is recommended, 1 packet

 - 4 drops food coloring optional

-- Coarsely chop peppers and pop them into a blender with the vinegar.
+Coarsely chop peppers and pop them into a food processor with the vinegar.
 Blend until the peppers are finely diced.

 Bring to mixture to a rolling boil.
-Then turn down the heat slightly and gently boil for 5 minutes.
+Then turn down the heat and gently boil for 5 minutes.
 Make sure the heat isn't too high or the mixture will boil over.

-Remove from heat and stir in the fruit pectin and food coloring immeditely.
+Remove from heat and immediately stir in the fruit pectin and food coloring (if using food coloring).